SmolVM is optimized for low-latency agent workflows, providing sub-second boot times and minimal overhead for command execution.

 config = VMConfig(disk_mode="shared") # For read-only workloads

-5. Backend Selection
+5. Backend selection

 SmolVM supports multiple backends with different performance characteristics: